Why creating a Museum of Anthropocene Technology?

 Many books are written to try and explain things (objects, ideas, feelings, facts, …) and to understand something about their existence.
 At the Museum of Anthropocene Technology (note 1), we believe that a collection of things could be as effective as a book in achieving the goal of understanding things.

 The linguist Noam Chomsky (2015) suggests that language did not evolve primarily to communicate but to think (note 2).
-That might well be so: while communicating by talking or writing is necessarily a linear process (words must be pronounced or written down necessarily one after the other), thinking is a much freer activity.
-In our heads words and half sentences can bounce around without a precise direction until, unexpectedly, they crystallize in an idea; an idea that can remain and be communicated or that, in most cases, dissolves again.
+That might well be so: while communicating by talking or writing is necessarily a linear process (words must necessarily be pronounced or written down one after the other), thinking is a much freer activity.
+In our heads words and half sentences can bounce around without a precise direction until, unexpectedly, they crystallize in an idea; an idea that remains and can be communicated or that, in most cases, dissolves again.

 A museum relates to thinking as a book relates to communicating.
 In a museum, or in the catalogue of a museum, there is no order to begin with: order can come through arrangements and re-arrangements of the objects which can crystallize in schemes and structures leading to a better understanding or even to a new meaning.
-In a book there is order and a sense to begin with, which can be enriched by rewriting the book or writing another, but there is also the risk to become more complicated and incoherent (note 3).
+In a book there is order and a meaning, which can be enriched by rewriting the book or writing another, but there is also the risk that, in doing so, everything becomes more complicated and even incoherent (note 3).

 Hence, we propose the museum as an instrument to think, in which the objects are the words and half sentences and which can be continuously arranged and re-arranged.
 That work is usually up to the collector or owner of the museum, but it could easily be extended to the visitors of the museum.
-It could be a collective work that looks for a common awareness about the objects, the relationships with one another and with the visitor, and about them becoming things: collections as collectives, indeed.
+It could be a collective work that looks for a common awareness about the objects, their relationships with one another and with the visitor, and about them becoming things.
+Collections as collectives, indeed.